jmuratov98/OS-Final-Project/README.md

 # CSc 332 : Operating Systems Final Project #

-This repository is our official repository of Professor Zaid Al-Mashandhi's final project assigned during the Spring 2020 semester.
+This repository is our official repository of Professor Zaid Al-Mashhadani's final project assigned during the Spring 2020 semester.
 The code in the repository will most likely contain unix only commands so if you are on windows [click here](#windows).
 If not continue on to Linux/Mac.

 # Setup #